seasonedcc/composable-functions/API.md

 ## serialize
 When serializing a `Result` to send over the wire, some of the `Error[]` information is lost.

-To solve that you may use the `serialize` helper that will turn the error list into a serializable object format:
+To solve that you may use the `serialize` helper that will turn the error list into a serializable format:

 ```ts
 const serializedResult = JSON.stringify(serialize({